Your free business.com+ membership unlocks exclusive tech deals and advisor support

 Open-office floor plans are popular workspace options.
 They aim to remove the feeling of separation between management and staff, and they encourage a more dynamic and collaborative work environment.

-While open-office floor plans can undoubtedly bring those benefits, they can also create a distinct lack of privacy.
-This absence of personal space can interrupt employees’ focus and make them feel like they’re constantly being monitored by management.
+While open-office floor plans can bring those benefits, they can also create a lack of privacy.
+Without quiet or private areas, employees may struggle to focus or handle sensitive conversations.

 A block of cubicles won’t fit everyone’s work style, nor will a totally open floor plan.
 Decker-Erickson says a balanced layout is key to creating workplace harmony.
 “Too much open space can lead to distractions, while overly segmented spaces might hinder communication,” Decker-Erickson explained.
 “Striking the right balance fosters both productivity and collaboration.”